morfien101/terraform-runner/README.md

 # How do I use it?
 __To use the terraform runner you need to have ruby installed.
 It is required to have a version of ruby 2.0+.__
-No additional gems should be required.
+No additional gems are required.
-*In future the terraform runner will be packaged with a version of ruby to run it.*
+*In a future release of the terraform runner it will be packaged with a version of ruby to run it.*

 Once you have your ruby installed you can use the help menu to build your commands.
 Terraform runner help menu